nmctseb/NWProg-Linux/lab3-python-for-sysadmins.md

 - Read PuTTY configs --> read & update .vscode settings.json
 - Make script that can be used in a pipe
+- Parse nmap XML output
+- Make a tool that uses `ipaddress` module to generate random exercises